 Once you've taken the course, you need to request that the institution where you took the course sends an official transcript to NYIT.
-Make sure it is addressed to the "NYIT Registrar" and not just "NYIT," since it may end up in Admissions instead of the Registrar.
+Make sure the transcript you request is addressed to "NYIT Registrar" and not just "NYIT" since it may then end up in Office of Admissions instead of Office of the Registrar.

 Support Through the Semester

-During the semester, students having academic issues are encouraged to contact the department and/or program advisor who may be able to assist.
-Please call the department office at 516.686.3803 to schedule an in-person or phone appointment to discuss any issue.
+Please review the many student resources available.
+During the semester if you have academic issues you are encouraged to contact the department and/or program advisor who may be able to assist.
+Please call the department office at 686-3803 to schedule an in person or phone appointment to discuss any issue.
 In addition, the Advising and Enrichment Center offers many valuable resources to help students in specific course subjects and in developing study and test-taking skills.

 Communicating with Instructors and Advisors

-Students are notified about course matters, department events, advisement, registration, graduation and other matters through NYIT email.
-It is the student's responsibility to check email.
-Students are expected to correspond with faculty through NYIT email and these emails should be written in a professional manner.
-Include the matter you'd like to bring to our attention in your subject line, never leave the subject line blank.
-Start off with "Dear Prof."or "Hi/Hello Dr." rather than "Hey" or have no salutation at all.
-Use proper spelling and grammar, and avoid using abbreviations more appropriate for texting.
+You are notified about course matters, department events, advisement, registration, graduation and other matters through NYIT email.
+It is your responsibility to check your email.
+You are expected to correspond with faculty through NYIT email and these emails should be written in a professional manner.
+Include the matter you'd like to bring to our attention in your subject line and never leave the subject line blank.
+Start off with "Dear Prof. __ "or "Hi/Hello Dr. ___ " rather than "Hey" or have no salutation at all.
+Use proper spelling and grammar and avoid using abbreviations more appropriate for texting.
 As instructors teach more than one course, mention which course you are enrolled in.
-Sign your name and include your id number, if appropriate, especially if the email is to an advisor and you have a question about your academic record.
+Sign your name and include your id # if appropriate, especially if the email is to an advisor and you have a question about your academic record.

 It is your responsibility to be aware of the academic calendar.
-Students are expected to begin attending class as soon as the semester starts and to start logging on the first week on online courses.
+If you haven't already, please review the NYIT attendance policy.
+You are expected to begin attending class as soon as the semester starts and to start logging on the first week in online courses.
 Instructors are asked to submit attendance records to the registrar after the end of the second week of class.
-Students who don't attend or interact online during that time period are marked "never attended' and their registration is cancelled.
+If you don't interact online during that time period you are marked "never attended" and your registration is cancelled.

 Academic Probation and Dismissal

-Students are introduced to a myriad of healthcare opportunities in HSCI 195: Professional and Cultural Issues in Healthcare, and are encouraged to discuss their goals for employment, and/or graduate study, in the course of advisement visits each semester.
+You are introduced to myriad healthcare opportunities in HSCI 195: Professional and Cultural Issues in Healthcare and are encouraged to discuss your goals for employment and/or graduate study in the course of advisement visits each semester.
 Program advisors can help you realistically match your competencies and interests to rewarding career possibilities.
 You are also encouraged to take advantage of NYIT's Office of Career Services while at NYIT and upon graduating.

-During the last year of enrollment in the BS Health and Wellness program, students enroll in Senior Practicum I which is run by the department in conjunction with NYIT Career Services.
+During the last year of enrollment in the BS Health and Wellness program you enroll in Senior Practicum I which is run by the department in conjunction with NYIT Career Services.
 This course involves completing an internship at a site of your choice.
-You attend a mandatory orientation session the semester before beginning your internship.
-At this session, the course instructor and Office of Career Services personnel explain what must be done to secure a site where you can work, in a paid or volunteer position, at least 60 hours during the semester (about 4–5 hours/week).
-In addition, you meet in class to reflect on your experiences, as well as participate in integral projects and tasks that promote professional behavior.
+You attend a mandatory orientation session the semester before beginning the internship.
+At this session, the course instructor and Office of Career Services personnel explain what must be done to secure a site where you can work, in a paid or volunteer position, at least 60 hours during the semester (about 4-5 hours/week).
+In addition, you meet in class for to reflect on your experiences as well as participate in additional integral projects and tasks that promote professional behavior.

 Phi Eta Sigma: Each spring the NYIT Advising and Enrichment Center coordinates the induction of freshman students who were elected for membership into the Phi Eta Sigma National Honor Society.
-To be eligible for membership, students must achieve a 3.5 GPA, or higher, during the fall or spring semester of their first year in college.
+To be eligible for membership, you must achieve a 3.5 GPA, or higher, during the fall or spring semester of your first year in college.

-Alpha Eta: Each spring the School of Health Professions inducts students from all disciplines into the Alpha Eta Honor Society.
-To qualify, students must have a 3.5 GPA the last semester of attendance and the recommendation of the department.
+Alpha Eta: Each spring the School of Health Professions inducts senior students from all health disciplines into the Alpha Eta Honor Society.
+To qualify, you must have an overall 3.5 GPA by the last semester of attendance and the recommendation of the department.

-Some disciplines solely use a centralized application while some have individual applications.
+Some disciplines solely use a centralized application; some have individual applications.
 Applications should be made as soon as programs begin accepting them and you should not wait until shortly before the deadline.
-Many programs start interviewing candidates as soon as applications start coming in and may fill a class before the deadline is reached.
-(For example if you are applying for a graduate program that starts September 2018, you should prepare applications summer 2017 and submit by September 2017 even if the due date is Nov.
-30 or Dec.
+Many programs start interviewing candidates as soon asapplications start coming in and may fill a class before the deadline is reached.
+(For example if you are applying for a graduate program that starts September 2018, you should prepare applications summer 2017 and submit by September 2017 even if the due date is Nov 30 or Dec.
 31).

-Nursing: Students may consider doing a second BS in Nursing (BSN) after finishing the NYIT BS Health or Wellness.
-(Most programs require a minimum GPA of 3.0 and minimum of C+ in all required sciences).
-Those qualified may apply to transfer majors to NYIT BS Nursing while still students in the BS Health and Wellness.
-The deadline for doing so is October 1 of each year for consideration to start the professional phase the following spring.
-To apply for a transfer, please be aware of the following:
+While enrolled in the BS Health and Wellness, qualified students may apply to transfer majors to NYIT BS Nursing.
+The deadline for doing so is October 1 of each year for consideration for starting the professional phase the following spring.
+To apply for a transfer, please be aware of the following

 - a minimum college GPA of 2.75 (this includes course taken at NYIT and elsewhere)